-- Leadership for Social Transformation
+- a.)
+Leadership for Social Transformation

+- b.)
+Liberative Preaching and Proclamation

-- Spiritual Direction
+- c.)
+Spiritual Direction

-- Strategic Leadership in the Black Congregation
+- d.)
+Strategic Leadership in the Black Congregation

-- Preaching (ACTS program)
+- e.)
+Preaching (ACTS program)

 In these challenging times within the culture and the life of the church, the DMin program at Garrett-Evangelical provides a critical link between the church and the seminary.
 DMin students find a stimulating cohort of mature colleagues in ministry engaging in significant conversation with faculty members and leaders in ministry.
 The program provides the opportunity to renew ministry vocation, while making a significant contribution to the life of the church through guided research.
 Affiliations with other seminaries in the Chicago area create opportunities for specialized studies.
 Mentor relationships with pastoral leaders enable DMin students to grow within their own leading edge of ministry development.